btran565/expense_tracker/README.md

 > ID  Date       Description                              Amount
 > 1   2025-12-01 dinner                                   15.36

 `summary` - Displays the sum of all expenses.

 > `python3 expense_tracker.py summary`
 >
 > Total expenses: $228.01

-If an optional 'month' argument is entered, `summary` will instead display the sum of all expenses for that month.
+If an optional `--month` argument is entered, `summary` will instead display the sum of all expenses for that month.

-> python3 expense_tracker.py summary --month 12
+> `python3 expense_tracker.py summary --month 12`
 >
 > Total expenses for December: $15.36

 `clear` - Clears all expenses from the tracker.

-> python3 expense_tracker.py clear
+> `python3 expense_tracker.py clear`
 >
 > List of expenses cleared.